 Sloth.
 My Favorite Sin.

-Truth be told, most employees aren’t terribly motivated to pay close attention to the business they are operating.
+Truth be told, most employees aren’t terribly motivated to pay close attention.
 On many days, you should just be happy they showed up for work.
-As a boss this will be the bane of your existence… but as an entrepreneur or side-hustler, this can be a lovely source of opportunities.
+As a boss this is the bane of your existence… but as an entrepreneur, this can be a lovely source of opportunities.
 You simply care more than your competitors.

 Great things happen when you RTFM (Read The Freakin Manual) and follow its wisdom, especially if this occurs automatically.
 Are you a software whiz?
 Automate all the things.
 Process Expert?
 Simplify how things work.
 Control freak?
 Lead from the front.
-Think about how you can make the efficient way the only way.
+How you can make the efficient way the only way…

 The same goes for managing customer relationships.
 Many sales representatives ignore accounts, particularly small ones.
 I’ve walked into large accounts where it was obvious there hadn’t been face-to-face client meetings for years, let alone asking the client how much business they could give us..